 - 1 teaspoon baking powder

-- ½ cup oat milk or other plant-based milk
+- ½ cup oat milk or other milk option

 - ¾ cup chocolate chunks chopped chocolate bar, tossed in 1 tablespoon gluten free flour